errata-ai/vale/docs/content/usage.md

 ## Using the CLI

-`vale` is a command-line tool for linting prose against style guidelines.
-Its general usage information is below:
+At its core, Vale is designed to be used as a command-line tool.
+Its general usage information is given below:

 ```text
 $ vale --help